mgutz/plv8-bedrock/README.md

     select app_hello('world');
     select app_add_person('{ "firstName": "barney", "lastName": "rubble", "likes": ["node.js", "plv8", "postgres"], "meta": { "eyes": "brown"}}'::json);

+Or, run tests

+    npm test

 ## Workflow

-You are assigned a task to create user authentication.
+For new tasks

-1. First create a migration
+1. Create a migration

         mygrate new user-auth

+    To create a plv8 migration, you have to manually copy `migrations/*-plv8-startup` for now and change the timestamp.

 2. Add or update tables, functions in `up.sql`.
 Add corresponding revert logic in `down.sql`.

-    For plv8 tasks.
-Edit JavaScript in `plv8/`.
+    For plv8 tasks, edit JavaScript in `plv8/`.
 Add function declarations in `migrations/CURRENT/up-functions.sql`.

-    NOTE: The migrations directory resides outside of migrations for easy version control.
+    NOTE: The plv8 directory resides outside of migrations for easy version control.
 A snapshot of the source is bundled by each migration.
 In practice, you would have many `plv8-startup` migrations corresponding to milestones.

-3. Update the database by running
+3. To update the database and mygrate down/up your last migration created above

-        mygrate up

-    If there are errors, fix errors and rerun.

-4. Let's say you need to edit the script.
-Undo the migration, make changes, then update it again

-        mygrate down    # undoes last migration
+        mygrate last

-        mygrate up      # run migration again
+4. Run unit tests

+        mygrate migrations/test.sql

+Repeat steps 2 and 3, 4 as needed

+Tip: steps 3 and 4 can also be peformed by running

+    npm test

 NOTE: